- Honor Guard

 The Yavapai Humane Society Spay/Neuter and Wellness Clinic offer low-cost and free spay/neuter surgeries for cats and dogs to our community.
 The clinic also offers a Friday Walk-in Vaccination Clinic to help reduce animal diseases such as Parvo in our community.
 Visitwww.yavapaihumane.org/clinic for more information.
 YHS is a proud partner of the City of Prescott.

-Selected officers from the Prescott Police Department receive 40 hours of Patrol Bicycle instruction and upon completion; are capable of working Patrol as a Bicycle Officer.
-Bicycle Officers specialize in working localized areas; ongoing problems in our community as well as handling security for large gatherings and events.
+Selected officers from the Prescott Police Department receive 40 hours of patrol bicycle instruction and upon completion are capable of working Patrol as a Bicycle Officer.
+Bicycle Officers specialize in working localized areas and ongoing problems in our community as well as handling security for large gatherings and events.
 Bicycle Officers have the capability of moving through crowded areas very quickly and have established themselves as an effective tool for keeping our community safe, while being easily accessible to everyone.

-In addition, Bicycle Officers support Patrol Officer’s efforts by handling calls for service or working on issues within our community that require additional efforts outside of regular patrol duties.
-Also, Bike Officers can be called upon to assist Detectives working on specific investigations that require additional manpower to further a case.
-The Bike Patrol can also become a resource to the Traffic Section when needed to help with traffic complaints and working special city events, such as Parades.
+In addition, Bicycle Officers support patrol officer’s efforts by handling calls for service or working on issues within our community that require additional efforts outside of regular patrol duties.
+Also, Bike Officers can be called upon to assist detectives working on specific investigations that require additional manpower to further a case.
+The Bike Patrol can also become a resource to the Traffic Safety Section when needed to help with traffic complaints and working special city events, such as Parades.

 - Central Arizona Fire Authority